Leer esta hoja informativa en español

 - Breathe slowly – in through the nose, out through the mouth.
 Try to avoid strong smells, like perfume, smoke, incense, or food smells.

-It is important to tell your health care provider if you have diarrhea for more than a few days so that he or she can find the cause and suggest appropriate treatments.
+Tell your health care provider if you have diarrhea for more than a few days so that he or she can find the cause and suggest appropriate treatments.

 There are many approaches to treating or managing diarrhea: